cxzheng/ModalSound/Issues.md

   Referenced from: something_target
   Reason: image not found
   ```
   **Solution**: In my case, this error is caused by the fact that certain Framework (not regular *.dylib, but Framework) is not in the DYLD_LIBRARY_PATH variable.
-There are two ways to fix:
+There are two ways to fix (I use the second one):

   a) change the DYLD_LIBRARY_PATH to include the path.
   ```bash